-Step 4: One-hundred twenty days after the adoption of this decision, the Commission will implement the NEM 2.0 tariff sunset marking the end of the Sunset Period, after which time no additional customers will be permitted to take service under the NEM 2.0 tariff.
-In comments to the proposed decision, TURN requested the implementation timeline be reduced to 30 days.522 The Commission does not find this reasonable.
+Step 4: No later than 120 One-hundred twenty days after the adoption of this decision, the Commission will implement the NEM 2.0 tariff sunset marking the end of the Sunset Period, atafter which time no additional customers will be permitted to take service under the NEM 2.0 tariff.
+In comments to the proposed decision, TURN requested the implementation timeline be reduced to 30 days.
+The Commission does not find this reasonable.

-Joint Utilities recommend establishing the eligibility for inclusion in the Sunset Period based on the interconnection application date.523 The Commission adopts this policy.
-CALSSA recommends defining "interconnection application date" as an application that is free of deficiencies but may not yet have the post-inspection notification from the local building department.524 SEIA/Vote Solar agree with CALSSA's recommendation because "system completion can be delayed for a host of reasons not in the customer's control."525 These assertions are reasonable.
+Joint Utilities recommend establishing the eligibility for inclusion in the Sunset Period based on the interconnection application date.
+The Commission adopts this policy.
+CALSSA recommends defining "interconnection application date" as an application that is free of deficiencies but may not yet have the post-inspection notification from the local building department.
+SEIA/Vote Solar agree with CALSSA's recommendation because "system"